-June 30, 2016 December 31, 2015
+As at September 30, 2016 As at December 31, 2015

 Balance, beginning of period \$389,650 \$-

-Acquisition of Initial Properties 357,742
+Acquisition of Initial Properties - 357,742

-Subsequent acquisitions 11,432 30,846
+Subsequent acquisitions 28,928 30,846

-Fair value adjustment on investment properties 2,327 (94)
+Fair value adjustment on investment properties 5,217 (94)

-Straight-line rent 1,421 1,156
+Straight-line rent 2,074 1,156

-Balance, end of period \$404,830 \$389,650
+Balance, end of period \$425,869 \$389,650

+Investment Property Acquisitions

-Investment property acquisition - Audi Barrie
+Audi Barrie Property

-On January 14, 2016, the REIT acquired the real estate underlying the Audi Barrie dealership located in Innisfil, Ontario, for approximately \$11,100 from a member of the Dilawri Group and leased it to a Dilawri Tenant.
-The purchase price was supported by an independent valuation.
-Audi Barrie is newly constructed and is an approximately 25,000 square foot automotive dealership located on 3.1 acres.
-Audi Barrie was one of the three development properties owned by the Dilawri
+On January 14, 2016, the REIT acquired the real estate underlying the Audi Barrie dealership located in Innisfil, Ontario (the "Audi Barrie Property"), for approximately \$11,100, representing a capitalization rate of approximately 7.1% on forecast net operating income, from a member of the Dilawri Group and leased it to a Dilawri Tenant.
+Audi

-Group at the time of the IPO.
-Pursuant to the Strategic Alliance Agreement, the property was offered for purchase to the REIT by the Dilawri Group.
+Barrie is newly constructed and is an approximately 25,000 square foot automotive dealership located on 3.1 acres of land.
+The Audi Barrie Property was one of the three development properties owned by the Dilawri Group at the time of the IPO.
+Pursuant to the Strategic Alliance Agreement, the Audi Barrie Property was offered for purchase to the REIT by the Dilawri Group.
+The REIT incurred transaction costs of \$313 related to the above investment property acquisition.